SirRambo/Chivalry-Practice/README.md

 T Side:

-Grenades being used by the CT and T side
+Grenades being used by the CT and T side.

-Spotting CT Players
+Spotting CT Players.

-Checking Certain Angles
+Checking Certain Angles.

-If the CT Players do certain things at each site tell the IGL
+If the CT Players do certain things at each site tell the IGL.

-When CT are pushing certain spots
+When CT are pushing certain spots.

 CT Side:

 Positioning Changes...
 "I am going to play Barrels this round" tell your mate at the site what you are doing.

-Grenades being used by the CT and T side
+Grenades being used by the CT and T side.

-Spotting T Players
+Spotting T Players.

-Checking/Watching Certain Angle
+Checking/Watching Certain Angle.

-When the T Side is pushing/How many you see
+When the T Side is pushing/How many you see.

-When bomb is spotted
+When bomb is spotted.

 Things that should not be Communicated:

-The Previous Rounds
+The Previous Rounds.

 ROTATIONS: